tallforasmurf/CoBro/README.md

 For years I've used the little app Comictastic
 (see http://spiny.com/comictastic/) to read a couple dozen web comics daily.
-However, it has several drawbacks:
+However, it has

-* It is no longer supported and isn't open-source so it can't be forked;
+drawbacks: it is difficult and sometimes impossible to configure new comics, and it is no longer supported and isn't open-source so it can't be forked and tinkered-with.

-* It is difficult to configure new comics;

-* Sometimes it is impossible to make a comic work;

-* It is a web scraper, it fetches only the image of the comic and nothing else.
+But mainly, Comictastic is a web scraper: it fetches only the image of the comic and nothing else.

-The last point is the most important.
-It creates drawbacks for both the user and for the authors of the comics.
+That creates drawbacks for
+both the user and for the artists.
+The comic author loses out on visitor counts and on ad revenue.

-The user loses out on features provided by the full HTML page of the typical comic, for example:

-* the Red Button on every SMBC comic;

-* the title that pops up when hovering the XKCD image;

-* the previous/next/first/random navigation buttons on most comics;

-* easy linking to the comic's back-story or character lists.
+The user loses out on features provided by the full HTML page, like the Red Button at SMBC, the title text that pops up when hovering the XKCD image, the previous/next/first/random nav buttons on most comics, or links to a comic's About or Cast page.

-The comic authors lose out because a source download by Comictastic isn't a "visit" in web terms, so they lose out on visitor counts and on ad revenue.

-I thought a long time about making a better version of Comictastic, but finally concluded that the right way to read web comics is to use a browser to render the whole page.
-All the user has to configure is the comic's URL.
-Then just get the html and render the page.
+I thought a long time about writing a better Comictastic, but concluded that the right way to read web comics is to use a browser to render the whole page.

 A Specialty Browser
 -------------------

 However, a general-purpose browser is not a good way to read comics.
-It is very convenient that Comictastic:

-* Presents a scrolling list of names;
+It is very convenient that Comictastic (1) resents a scrolling list of names;

-* Starts pre-loading comics as soon as the program launches;
+(2) Starts pre-loading comics as soon as the program launches;

-* Displays comic names in bold when there is an unread episode;
+and (c) Displays comic names in bold to show an unread episode.

-These conveniences are not available reading the same comics in Chrome or Firefox.
-I'd have to use the browser's bookmark manager, and reading through a list of comics would entail many more clicks and some delay because they aren't preloaded.
+In Chrome or Firefox, I'd have to use the browser's bookmark manager, and reading through a list of comics would entail many more clicks, and I'd have to look at many previously-read ones because new ones aren't flagged.
+Or, I could use an RSS reader like Google Reader (which I do use for blogs), but not all comics have RSS feeds, and there are more clicks involved in getting at the content.

 So: I want a small, simple web browser specially designed for reading web comics, with full HTML support but with the convenience